VIGITA/VIGITA.github.io/index.md

 Not secure: Since there is no regularized quality control system for Web apps, users may not always be guaranteed safety and security of the app.</font><br><br><br><br>

+More on Web & Native Apps == Click on the Picture link below:

 [More on Web & Native Apps](http://img.youtube.com/vi/Ns-JS4amlTc/0.jpg)](http://www.youtube.com/watch?v=Ns-JS4amlTc)